 Diehard Delta flyers know it all too well: Unless you luck out with a Delta SkyMiles flash sale, Delta's award rates can exorbitant – especially in business class.
-There could be a better way to book.
+There's a better way to book.

 Let us do the legwork for you.
-We find and send Thrifty Traveler Premium members alerts to utilize this workaround all the time, whether you're looking to fly economy for fewer miles or hoping to make your way overseas in a Delta One business class seat without forking over 300,000-plus miles.
+We find and send Thrifty Traveler Premium members alerts to utilize this workaround all the time, whether you're looking to fly economy for fewer miles, getting to Hawaii for 50,000 miles roundtrip (instead of 150,000-plus SkyMiles), or hoping to make your way overseas in a Delta One business class seat for as low as 50,000 points each way.

 To top it all off, Air France miles are even easier to earn than Delta SkyMiles, as they're a transfer partner with all the major banks like Chase, American Express, Capital One, and more.
 Plus, we routinely see transfer bonuses of up to 30% to Air France – something that never happens with Delta.